-Written by Mia Davis, Credo's Director of Environmental and Social Responsibility
+Written by Mia Davis, VP of Sustainability and Impact at Credo

 At Credo, clean is our middle name (and first and last).
 Therefore, we are obviously partial to natural and naturally derived ingredients that are often safer and more sustainable than man-made synthetic chemicals.